asteyven/SET08103-base/units/unit07/unit7b.md

-# Lecture 16: Continuous Delivery
+# Unit 7b: Continuous Delivery

 In this lecture we will extend our discussion on Continuous Integration from [Lecture 15](../lecture15) to include Continuous Delivery.
 We will examine the additions we have to make to our process, as well as examining the risks addresses by Continuous Delivery.